 -Jean Vanier, b.1928

-Meditation Three Living into the Resurrection If you would be wise, ask him who is wisdom.
+Meditation Three (Integration) Living Into The Resurrection If you would be wise, ask him who is wisdom.
 When it is too dark for you to see, seek Christ, for he is the light.
 Are you sick?
 Have recourse to him who is both doctor and health.
 Have no fear whatever of death, for Christ is the life of those who believe.
 Would you know by whom the world was made and all things are sustained?
 Believe in him, for his is the arm and right hand.
 Are you afraid of this or that?
 Remember that on all occasions he will stand by your side like an angel.
 If you are afraid that your body is failing and have a dread of death, remember that he is the resurrection, and can raise up what has fallen. -Niceta, 1155-c1217 The Names and Titles of Our Saviour Quoted from Gail Ramshaw's Treasures Old and New: Images in the Lectionary

 The Last Word Hope is the struggle of the soul, breaking loose from what is perishable, and attesting her eternity.